wayne-xyz/DPportal/README.md

 ## Update Log
+- 2024/10/14
+    - New page for the static data
+    - Daily update of the static data using the app engine cron job with google cloud scheduler

 - 2024/9/20
     - alpha branch released online versionID: [20240812t152105](https://20240812t152105-dot-stone-armor-430205-e2.uc.r.appspot.com/)
     - add new alpha branch for a new Dev status, for showing the ready Version